 The colours of the bamboo leaves are a good indicator of the plant’s general health.
-Like many other perennials growing in the garden or in pots and containers, the natural colours of the foliage shows that plant is thriving.
-However, when bamboo leaves turn yellow or curl inwards, or the stems turn brown, it may mean that your bamboo plants need your immediate attention.
+Like many other perennials, the natural colours of the foliage shows that plant is thriving.
+When bamboo leaves turn yellow or curl – or the stems turn brown – it may mean that your bamboo plants need your immediate attention.

-This article shows you how to monitor your bamboo leaves and suggest ways to attend to them, if and when you need to take action to save them.
+This article shows you how to monitor your bamboo leaves and suggests ways to attend to them, if and when you need to take action to save them.

 By applying these simple bamboo-saving interventions, you can stop your beautiful bamboo plants from dying.